tilltue/TLPhotoPicker/README.md

     // false : If you want mov file at live photos
     // true  : If you want png file at live photos ( HEIC ) public func tempCopyMediaFile(convertLivePhotosToPNG: Bool = false, progressBlock:((Double) -> Void)? = nil, completionBlock:@escaping ((URL,String) -> Void)) -> PHImageRequestID?
+    //Apparently, this method is not be safety to export a video.
+    //There is many way that export a video.
+    //This method was one of them.
+    func exportVideoFile(progressBlock:((Float) -> Void)? = nil, completionBlock:@escaping ((URL,String) -> Void))
     // get original asset file name
     public var originalFileName: String?
 }
 ```
+> Note:  convenience export method
+> fullResolutionImage, cloudImageDownload, tempCopyMediaFile, exportVideoFile
+> It's not enough if you wanted to use more complicated export asset options. ( progress, export type, etc..)

 ## Customize